-Once deciding to visit the Cinque Terre, many travellers find themselves wandering where to stay during their visit.
-While you can do a day trip to the national park from Florence, you'll enjoy our visit more if you have the time to soak up your surroundings in beautiful Liguria.
+Once deciding to visit the Cinque Terre, travellers often find themselves wondering where to stay during their trip.
+While you can do a day trip to the national park from Florence or Milan, you'll enjoy your visit more if you have the time to soak up your surroundings in beautiful Liguria.

 Whether you decide to stay within the Cinque Terre National Park or to use another town nearby as a base (my personal preference), you'll find enough to do and see nearby to keep you busy for at least a few days.
 Here are some of our favourite places to stay in the Cinque Terre.

 As the central village, Corniglia makes a great base for exploring the other Cinque Terre towns and the national park.
 You can also take the beautiful hike through the vineyards to the villages of Volastra and Manarola.
 It's a bit more challenging than the Blue Trail, but the views are astounding and it was the highlight of our trip to the Cinque Terre.
 The views from Corniglia are stunning and you can wander through the terraced vineyards on the outskirts of the village.

 The town itself is nestled in the cliffs and it's the quietest of the five towns - you need to walk up a steep flight of stairs to get to the village from the train station.
 The town is at its busiest in the afternoons, and evenings are generally pleasant with few day visitors still around.

 While there aren't any hotels in the village, there are a number of good guesthouses, many with spectacular views.
 It's also a good place to stay if you have a car, as many guesthouses offer parking.

 Tucked into the vineyards high above the sea, Manarola is one of the Cinque Terre that frequently appear on postcards and in paintings.
 The colourful buildings and narrow streets are very picturesque and the views from above of spectacular.